JackCurzon/WDHW/Week3/ReadMe.md

 Week 3

-I showed my new wallpaper to like 7 people.
+I modified my recipe page to match the sitemap and wireframe I created.
+In class work inlcuded.